FujitsuEnablingSoftwareTechnologyGmbH/custom-image-builder/README.md

 Cloud Example using Openstack on CityCloud
 --------------
 We are assuming that CityCloud or which ever public cloud provider you choose lets you create a reference image.
 Openstack api requires you to have a reference image on which the further provisioning will be based.
-After you have successfully created a reference image on your cloud, in this case a CentOS image, we will be using packer to further customize the image with necessary packages.
+After you have successfully created a reference image on your cloud, in this case a CentOS image [CentOS Generic Cloud] (http://cloud.centos.org/centos/7/images/), we will be using packer to further customize that image with necessary packages to bake our own nodeos image.

 #### Configuring enviroment variables
-Building on OpenStack on City Cloud requires all the following environment variables (with example values) You will have to look these up from your cloud provider and populate them accordingly.
-It could also be that each cloud provider has their own set of required variables and that could be different from the ones below.
+Building on OpenStack on CityCloud requires all of the following environment variables to be set.
+You will have to look these up from your cloud provider and populate them accordingly.
+It is possible that different cloud providers have different set of required variables.
 ```
 export OS_AUTH_URL=https://identity1.citycloud.com:5000/v3
 export OS_IDENTITY_API_VERSION=3